sigsum/sigsum/proposals/2023-03-28-cosignature-serialization.md

 ## Description

-Witnesses sign a message composed of one line spelling `cosignature/v1`, one line representing the current timestamp in seconds since the UNIX epoch, encoded as an ASCII decimal with no leading zeroes and with the prefix `time `, followed by the first three lines of the note body (including the final newline).
+Witnesses sign a message composed of one line spelling `cosignature/v1`, one line representing the current timestamp in seconds since the UNIX epoch encoded as an ASCII decimal with no leading zeroes and prefixed with the string `time` and a space (0x20), followed by the first three lines of the tree head encoded as a checkpoint (including the final newline).

 Semantically, a v1 co-signature is a statement that, as of the current time, the *consistent* tree head **with the largest size** the witness has observed for the log identified by the origin line has the specified hash.
-This means witnesses are expected not to ever sign a tree head with size N+K at T and N at T+D (with K and D ≠ 0) for the same log.
+This means witnesses are expected not to ever sign a tree head with size N+K at T and N at T+D (with K and D > 0) for the same log.
 Logs are identified only by their origin line, and there can’t be two separate logs with the same origin line.
 Tree heads for which consistency with the previously observed tree head(s) can’t be verified should be logged but must not be co-signed.